 A shipowner that engages with one of these entities directly or indirectly would breach the prohibition unless an exemption applies.
-For example, Article 5aa(3)(a) provides an exemption for transactions that are strictly necessary for the import, purchase, and transport of oil from or through Russia into the EU - this means that EU vessels can lawfully transport oil from a port which falls within the Article 5aa restrictions, subject to the restrictions and requirements on oil imports under Article 3m.
-However, the exemption does not extend to non-EU ports, hence it is prohibited for EU vessels to transport oil from a port which falls within the Article 5aa restrictions to non-EU ports.
+For example, Article 5aa(3)(aa) provides an exemption for transactions that are strictly necessary for the import, purchase, and transport of oil from or through Russia regardless of the destination (EU or non-EU ports)- this means that EU vessels can lawfully transport oil from a port which falls within the Article 5aa restrictions, subject to the restrictions and requirements on oil imports under Article 3m.
+However, please note that for transport to non-EU ports clubs will not be able to provide cover for such trades other than in accordance with Article 3n (2)(a) and (b) discussed above.

-Article 13 of the Regulation makes clear that the prohibition applies not just to vessels' flagged within the EU but also any party (such as an individual or a ship management company) conducting the whole or part of its business within the EU.
+Article 13 of the Regulation makes clear that the prohibition applies not just to vessels flagged within the EU but also any party (such as an individual or a ship management company) conducting the whole or part of its business within the EU.